gmu-msl/jacksniff/README.md

 * Round-Trip-Time (RTT): The amount of time (in msec) that elapsed between sending the query and receiving each response (there can be more than one response from a given IP).
 * DNS qname: The query name sent (which may, or may not, be the same as the name of RRs in the response).
 * DNS RCODE: The Response Code returned in the DNS header
-* DNS domain name response: The domain name **in** the DNS resonse.
+* DNS domain name response: The domain name **in** the DNS response.
 * DNS TTL: The TTL value of the DNS response(s).
 * A record value: The IP address in a DNS response (if the answer was an A record).
-* An internal cache key: This is an internal debugging value for jacksniff.
+* An internal cache key: This is an internal debugging value for jacksniff (which includes details such as the timestamp of when the query was sent).